HUGODHERNAN/HUGODHERNAN/README.md

 - ⚡ Fun fact: ...
 -->

 <h2 align="left">Hi 👋!
-My name is Hugo and I'm a Sistem and Software Enginner , from Arequipa,Peru</h2>
+My name is Hugo and I'm a Systems and Software Engineer , from Arequipa,Peru</h2>

 ###